Tips to stop your credit rating keeping you awake

 The first thing to do is check your current credit rating.
 Be calm, my friend – you might not even have anything to worry about.

 It’s pretty easy to find a company that lets you check your score and see if your details are being reported correctly.
 A lot of these services can also help you improve your score, spot mistakes in your history and help you find the best deals.
 Have a look at my Credit Report section – wisdom awaits.

-When you go to a lender for a personal loan, credit card, mortgage or any kind of borrowing, your credit rating is used to decide whether you application is successful or not.
+When you go to a for a personal loan, credit card, mortgage or any kind of borrowing, your credit rating is used to decide whether you application is successful or not.

 A bad rating can make your life much harder when looking for credit.
 As well as this, a lot of providers will only give the best deals to a certain percentage of customers with good scores.

 That seems pretty straightforward, but alas it’s not.
-You might be accepted by one lender, but rejected by another because different lenders will use different criteria to work out your credit score.
+You might be accepted by one lender, but rejected by another because different will use different criteria to work out your credit score.

 Whilst having a bad credit rating is never good karma, don’t worry, there are ways of improving it.
 Here are my top tips:

 Get rid of those old credit cards